All Episodes

 Even today, in the recession, there are considerable dollars being donated to charity by lots of people.

-This whole notion that somehow we've got to be called the community service today as though we don't do it, and that we haven't been this kind of people until Obama got into the Oval Office offends the hell out of me.
+This whole notion that somehow we've got to be called the community service today as though we don't do it and that we haven't been this kind of people until Obama got into the Oval Office offends the hell out of me.

 The term community service offends the hell out of me.

-The kind of community service I'm let prisoners do it, let prisoners pick up the trash.
+The kind of community service, let prisoners do it.

 Let prisoners mow some highway grass.

-This this community service, folks, it's insidious.
+This community service, folks, it's insidious.

-It is nothing more than a well-sounding compassionate label.
+It is nothing more than a well-sounding, compassionate label.

 But it means something entirely different.